 Before the 25th, decide what you’d like to do on Christmas Day.
 Maybe you want to attend a church service or go for a walk – both will give you the opportunity to wish someone a merry Christmas.
 If you don’t want to venture outdoors, then indulge yourself at home.
 Read that book you’ve been meaning to start, watch a box-set or plan your next holiday.
 Think ahead about what you’ll eat too.
 Being on your own means you can have whatever takes your fancy – turkey pizza anyone?

 Attend a community lunch

 If you’d like company on Christmas Day, see if there are any community lunches taking place nearby.
 Look in local newspapers or on notice boards.
-Churches, care centres and village organisations sometimes arrange a lunch for people who are single and alone on Christmas Day.
+Churches, community centres and village organisations sometimes arrange a lunch for people who will be alone on Christmas Day.
 Some are free, some ask for a small donation, but transport is often provided.
 You can also visit the Community Christmas website and put in your postcode.
 A list will appear showing events happening near you, and if there isn't already one planned in your area you can arrange to host one.

 Read our tips for making new friends.

 December 25 may be a public holiday but care centres and nursing homes still have residents to look after, and dogs and cats still need to be fed at animal rescue centres.